 - Brush the turkey breasts with the sweet and sour duck sauce.
 Sprinkle with 1 cup of pumpking seeds.

 - Place in the oven and cook for 35-45 minutes until cooked through, basting with the pan sauce every 15 minutes.
+You can also determine when the turkey is done by inserting a meat thermometer and removing the turkey from the oven when it reaches 160°F. The turkey will continue to cook when removed from the oven.

 - Remove from oven and allow the turkey to rest at least 10-15 minutes before slicing.
 Garnish with additional sage and thyme leaves.